Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 The dog stick library at Lovedale Smokehouse

-For an dog-friendly pub that is open in the evening, check out Brokenback Bar at Estate Tuscany (where you can also stay with your dog, see below).
-There are designated pet-friendly tables in the outdoor area.
+Another relaxed option in the evening is the Brokenback Bar, part of Estate Tuscany (where you can also stay with your dog, see below).
+There are designated pet-friendly tables in the outdoor area – request a pet-friendly table when booking.
+The bar specialises in tapas and BBQ.

 Dog-Friendly Accommodation in the Hunter Valley